ysBach/SNU_AOpython/_build/html/_sources/chaps/python_prep/99-HW_astropy-fits.md

     print(np.sum(stars_psf), np.sum(stars_int))
     ```

 In the code, the resulting image will show the fractional difference, assuming the sky was ``skylevel_e = 500`` electrons.
-You can see the difference is large near the center and outskirt of the stars, although **each star's total flux is the same** for both cases.
+You can see the difference is large near the center and outskirts of the stars, although **each star's total flux is the same** in both cases.

 ![](../figs/IntegratedPRF_VS_SimpleGauss.png)